 You can choose from four different levels and also create your own ANC profile called “My Moment”.
 The latter allows you to manually adjust the music equalization, different presets and activate the HearThrough function to let outside noise through.

 When it comes to noise cancellation, the Jabra Elite 85s are among the best headsets we've tested.
-Once you put on the helmets, they isolate you from any environment and do not cause pressure.
-The ANC generates a bit of white noise, just like any pair of noise-cancelling headphones, but when you're listening to music they're perfect.
+Once you put on the headphones, they isolate you from any environment and do not cause pressure.
+The ANC generates a bit of white noise, just like any pair of noise-cancelling headphones, but when you're listening to music, they're perfect.

 On the other hand, the most important feature for choosing a premium Bluetooth headset is sound quality.
 Fortunately, the Jabra Elite 85h delivers a sound that approaches that of the best models on the market .
 The sound profile is very well balanced, warm and all instruments shine with clarity.

 Bass is strong although not as deep as other models.
 However, they are kept in check and do not overshadow the other shades.
 The mid-tones stand out for their detail and the treble is perceived as crisp.
 Of course, you can also equalize the audio with the Jabra Sound+ application.

 Through the app you have access to different equalization options, such as bass boost or treble boost.
 It also offers a setting called speech that improves the clarity of vowels in podcasts or audiobooks.
 For jazz enjoyment, the smooth or energize modes are great.

 The clarity of the calls is remarkable, one of the best you can find.
 Of the eight microphones in the Jabra Elite 85h headset, six are responsible for optimizing voice clarity.
 We also love that the HearThrough mode is automatically activated when you answer a call, allowing you to hear yourself in the middle of a conversation.